How to turn your LinkedIn profile into an attention magnet.

 Use a head shot where you look happy and confident.
 Wear something neutral that you might wear to work, not too formal, not too casual.
 It's not about your clothes.
 Crop the photo so that your face is easy to see.

 A solid background works best; I like white backgrounds but black works too - you can do this by just having someone take a bunch of shots with your phone standing against a solid wall.
 Be authentic.
-Smile, laugh, rrelax, be playful, have fun.
+Smile, laugh, relax, be playful, have fun.

 If you are an executive or in a public-facing role, your photo is so important that I often recommend investing in a professional headshot so you put your best face forward to business world, including clients, colleagues and hiring managers.